chlorpheniramine, codeine, and pseudoephedrine (cont.)

 IN THIS ARTICLE

-What should I discuss with my healthcare provider before taking chlorpheniramine, codeine, and pseudoephedrine (Phenylhistine DH Expectorant)?
+What should I discuss with my healthcare provider before taking this medicine (Phenylhistine DH Expectorant, Tricode AR)?

 Do not use a cough or cold medicine if you have used an MAO inhibitor such as furazolidone (Furoxone), isocarboxazid (Marplan), phenelzine (Nardil), rasagiline (Azilect), selegiline (Eldepryl, Emsam, Zelapar), or tranylcypromine (Parnate) in the last 14 days.
 A dangerous drug interaction could occur, leading to serious side effects.

-It is not known whether this medication will harm an unborn baby.
 Codeine may cause addiction or withdrawal symptoms in a newborn if the mother takes the medication during pregnancy.
-Tell your doctor if you are pregnant or plan to become pregnant while using chlorpheniramine, codeine, and pseudoephedrine.
+Do not use cough or cold medicine without telling your doctor if you are pregnant or plan to become pregnant while using the medicine.

-How should I take chlorpheniramine, codeine, and pseudoephedrine (Phenylhistine DH Expectorant)?
+How should I take this medicine (Phenylhistine DH Expectorant, Tricode AR)?

 Take exactly as prescribed by your doctor.
 Do not take in larger or smaller amounts or for longer than recommended.
 Follow the directions on your prescription label.
-Cough or cold medicine is usually taken for only a short time until your symptoms clear up.
+This medicine is usually taken for only a short time until your symptoms clear up.